Behaviour Change Challenge

 What’s at stake?

 We planted an apple tree for our Behavior Change Challenge, and the winner's name will be presented next to it for all eternity!
 You will receive the same metal plate to take home.
-All participants will receive a certificate of participation.
+All participants will receive a certificate of participation..

 What do you have to do?

 Carry out some kind of behavior design project, in which you demonstrate that your idea has a measurable effect.
-Describe your project and its outcome in a short paper of up to two pages by June 15th.
+Describe your project and its outcome in a short paper of up to two pages by July 4th .

 Please let us know beforehand that you are planning to submit - this allows us to plan better and you to receive some additional guidance, resources and moral support!